-Cloudflare Gateway protects users as they navigate the Internet.
+Cloudflare Gateway protects users as they browse the Internet.
 When users download or upload a file to an origin on the Internet, that file could potentially contain malicious code that may cause their device to perform undesired behavior.

 To prevent this, Cloudflare Gateway allows admins to enable Anti-Virus (AV) scanning of files that are uploaded or downloaded by users as the file passes through Gateway.